jonthorell/encyclopedia-galactica/README.md

 # Testing

 ## Responsiveness
 Layout has been checked on built-in screen of laptop 1920x1080, on the external display (2560x1440) in Chrome and Edge as well as some "simulated" sizes using devtools.
 Some problems did not show up on the external display (or the simulated sizes for that matter) but when used on the built-in screen the problems showed up.
 Most were rather superficial in nature and could easily be resolved.
 Some by enclosing it in an additional div-tag properly styled by css, some because the responsiveness was broken because of syntax errors, incorrectly targeting the wrong class or id, and the like.
 Details follows in the list of bugs encountered.
 One had me stumped for quite a while though.
-In lower resolutions, text tended to get cut of and not everything would be displayed.
+In lower resolutions, text tended to get cut of at the right-hand side and not everything would be displayed.

 Now after the bugs have been squashed the site responds to different screen-sizes as intended and no errors as far as I can see when it comes to stretched images, overflow issues, nor elements stacked on top of eachother.

 ## Functional testing

 ### Links
 All links has been clicked to make sure they take you where they are supposed to, both internally to the site (navbar and internally within primarily the timeline page where there are id-anchors present) was well as to wikipedia, twitter, and so on.
-WIth or without target="_blank".
+With or without target="_blank".

 ### Form